 In the new day of work from home, many organizations are opening up their roles to be filled from any location.
 Virtual onboarding provides new employees an understanding of your organization, core values, daily routines, and workplace culture – through online means.
 Establishing your workplace’s culture is key to a successful virtual onboarding program.

 Here are three ways you can show your culture when onboarding virtually:

 An ideal onboarding process retains employees, boosts new hires’ productivity, and creates a welcoming atmosphere in your workplace culture– but what happens when onboarding can’t be done in person?

 The answer is virtual onboarding, which is the process of integrating new hires virtually.

 At Roundtable Learning, our team of experts partners with organizations to create or improve their onboarding programs.

-This article defines what virtual onboarding is, discusses common challenges of virtual onboarding, and shares tips to establish a positive workplace culture for remote employees.
+This article defines what virtual onboarding is, discusses common challenges of virtual onboarding, and shares tips to establish workplace culture for remote employees.

 What Is Virtual Onboarding?